Computer-and-Information-Science/1-intro-to-algorithm-analysis-Ian-McDowell-NCC/RESPONSES.md

-# CISC230 - YOUR NAME HERE
+# CISC230 - IAN McDOWELL

 ## factorial2.cpp

 - input/parameter impacting number of calls
+    - - The number whose factorial is being calculated
 - 3 specific examples of input/parameter and number of calls
+    - -
 - number of recursive calls when input/parameter is *n*

 ## ireverse2.cpp